Cloneeskimo/ambulare/README.md

 ```
 defaults write -g NSRequiresAquaSystemAppearance -bool No
 ```
 I have no idea how but this will magically fix it.
+I promise.